-This study discloses a disparity in the prevalence of fascioliasis in cattle, with more positive samples obtained by feacal examination than by the gross examination of the liver.
+This study discloses a disparity in the prevalence of fascioliasis in cattle, with more positive samples obtained by feacal spelling examination than by the gross examination of the liver.
 It also highlights few cases of heavy infection, suggestive of regular re-infection and anthelmintic medication.
 He study recommends routine diagnosis and regular deworming schedules to check the prevalence of the disease in cattle.
+Make a statement about the role of the Lymaeid snail in the transmission of the disease and the public health significance.